 We encourage personalisation of your room – you can hang pictures, bring your favourite piece of furniture, change the curtains or bring a special vase.
 All rooms come with comfortable electronically controlled beds, nurse-call systems, wardrobes, and bedside tables.
-If you bring anything valuable please discuss your insurance requirements with your home’s Executive Director.
+If you bring anything valuable please discuss your insurance requirements with your home’s Residential Aged Care Manager.

 We have a handy checklist of who you might like to notify when moving into aged care.

 We look forward to welcoming you to your new home.